bm54cloud/golang-learning/notes.md

 <img src="booking-app/images/package.png" width="200" height="100">
 - Run `go run main.go` to execute the file

+## Package vs Module
+- A **package** is a collection of Go source files in the same directory that are compiled together
+- Packages are used to organize code and provide modularity and reusability within a codebase
+- Every Go file begins with a package declaration
+- Example packages:
+    ```
+    package logcolor

+    import "fmt"

+    func PrintGreen(message string) {
+        fmt.Println("\033[32m" + message + "\033[0m") // Print message in green
+    }
+    ```
+    ```
+    package main

+    import "path/to/logcolor"

+    func main() {
+        logcolor.PrintGreen("Hello, Go!")
+    }
+    ```
+- A **module** is defined by a go.mod file in its root directory
+- The go.mod file specifies the module path, required dependencies and their versions
+- A module can contain multiple packages
+- Example of go.mod:
+    ```
+    module gitlab.prod.dcs1.dso.mil/idcs/pipelines/dco-ci.git

+    go 1.20

+    require (
+        github.com/fatih/color v1.13.0
+    )
+    ```
+- In this case, the module is identified as **gitlab.prod.dcs1.dso.mil/idcs/pipelines/dco-ci.git**

 ## Variables
 - Golang variables are mutable (can change) after they are declared
 - Use `var` to declare them